 This report provides U.S. food and agriculture exporters information on how to do business with the Hotel, Restaurant, and Institutional (HRI) sector in Panama.
-This sector contributes significantly to Panama's economy and is driven by international tourism.
-With an increase of 166.4% during the first two quarters of 2022, Panama continues positioning the country as a tourist destination, based on the model of Sustainable Tourism, which prioritizes the empowerment of communities highlighting the rich biodiversity, ethnic diversity, combining innovation, and the fusion of different gastronomical cultures.
+This sector contributes to Panama's economy and is driven by international tourism.

 Market Fact Sheet: Panama